November 19, 2024

 Growth

-• AI adoption in enterprises has more than doubled since 2017, driven by the need for innovation.
+• AI business transformation has more than doubled since 2017, driven by the need for innovation.
 Generative AI is rapidly being integrated, with 65% of financial leaders using it.

 • Businesses need help with implementing AI in their workflows.
 For example, over half (53%) of organizations consider cybersecurity risks a significant concern.